alanb128/balena-pi-cameras/README.md

 ## Settings

-For camera module V2, increase GPU memory to at least 128 GB, and add a DT overlay for "imx219" (in balenaOS you can do these settings via the dahboard in "Device configuration)
+For camera module V2, increase GPU memory to at least 128 GB, and add a DT overlay for "imx219" (in balenaOS you can do these settings via the dashboard in "Device configuration)

 ## Software